HRV Frequency Domain

 Most people, when they think of frequency analysis, think of Fast Fourier Transform (FFT) or Power Spectrum Analysis.
-These methods use recursive algorithms to untangle the composite frequencies contained in a complex high frequency waveform.
+These methods use recursive algorithms to untangle the composite frequencies contained in a complex waveform made up of many frequencies.
 The audio spectrum ranges from 20Hz to 20KHz.
 That's much faster than we need for HRV analysis.
 We can expect the frequencies found in HRV studies to range from 0.04Hz to more than 0.4Hz.
 That is quite a low frequency range.

 What follows is a description of code that derives the HRV signal frequency in a non-traditional way.
 We make no claims as to it's efficacy, and it is posted here for entertainment purposes only.
 Download this and all of our HRV Processing sketches here: PulseSensorAmped_HRV_Repository.